jameshughes89/cs2XX-ComputerArchitecture/site/topics/program-counter/program-counter.rst

-* What's interesting about what was just done is that no data needed to be input into the system at runtime
+* As previously mentioned, what's interesting is that no data needed to be input into the system at runtime

     * This addition happened without needing to manipulate the data input toggles
     * All the data the system needed was contained within the system